The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 She also has her own compelling story to tell when it comes to health care, as she had a "pre-existing condition" as a child that made it difficult for her family to get her care.
 So though she, unlike Biden, may prefer Medicare for All, she could make a good case for expanding coverage.

 Cons: Baldwin isn't well known nationally and, perhaps more importantly, picking her would mean opening up a potentially vulnerable Senate seat after she just won reelection to it in 2018.
 Her seat would go to a special election in 2021.
-Imagine if Democrats have a great 2020 Senate run, take over the chamber, only to see it threatened only months after taking control.
+Imagine if Democrats have a great 2020 Senate run, take over the chamber, only to see it threatened months after taking control.

-Nevada Sen. Catherine Cortez-Masto
+Nevada Sen. Catherine Cortez Masto

 Pros: The first-term senator from Nevada made history as the first Latina ever elected to the Senate.
-Biden struggled during the primary with Latinos and putting a Latina on the ticket would be an early indication of just how much Team Biden wants to make a play for them and the Southwest.
-She's a former prosecutor and is a crisp, disciplined speaker.
+Biden struggled during the primary with Latinos, and putting a Latina on the ticket would be an early indication of just how much Team Biden wants to make a play for them and the Southwest.
+Cortez Masto is a former prosecutor and a crisp, disciplined speaker.

-Cons: At the same time, she is not well known, largely untested outside Nevada, and does not have much experience in Washington.
+Cons: At the same time, she is not well known, is largely untested outside Nevada and does not have much experience in Washington.
 As a freshman senator, she has a relatively thin record of national accomplishments.

 Florida Rep. Val Demings

-Pros: The second-term Florida congresswoman got attention for her role as an impeachment manager in the trial of President Trump, and she gained that role because of her organization and sharp and clear style of arguing.
-She's disciplined, was Orlando's first female police chief, and could have appeal in her crucial battleground state.
+Pros: The second-term Florida congresswoman got attention for her role as an impeachment manager in the trial of President Trump, and she gained that role because of her organization and sharp, clear style of arguing.
+She's disciplined, was Orlando's first female police chief and could have appeal in her crucial battleground state.
 Even doing better at the margins in Florida could seal the presidency for a Democrat.

 Cons: While she's known in the I-4 corridor in Florida, it's not the same kind of swing area it used to be; it's trended far more Democratic.
 And she's not as tested statewide.

-Additionally, her time as Orlando police chief has rankled some African American leaders because while Orlando saw a drop in violent crime, the department paid out millions in damages after lawsuits related to false arrest and use of excessive force.
+Additionally, her time as Orlando police chief has rankled some African American leaders, because though Orlando saw a drop in violent crime, the department paid out millions in damages after lawsuits related to false arrest and use of excessive force.

 Illinois Sen. Tammy Duckworth